bruno-ponne/coding-the-past/_posts/2023-01-24-Historical-Weather-Data.md

 There is indisputable evidence that our planet is warming at an abnormal rate.
 The effects of global warming already started to affect the Earth.
 Melting glaciers, sea level rise, and intense heat waves already affect several countries.
 In this lesson, you will use historical weather data to plot graphs that help to raise awareness about climate change.

 <br>

+If you like this topic, please, check ['R programming for climate data analysis and visualization']({% post_url 2023-02-07-Linear-Models-in-R %}) where we present how to use linear models to analyze the link between global warming and the increase in CO2 emissions.

 <br>